 Aside from the food, there is a a lot going on behind the scenes.
 Each guest or patient is given a detailed and comprehensive schedule for the week including exactly when and how much epsom salts and vitamins to take.
 Sometimes you’re so busy that you forget how hungry you really are.
 Detox yoga on the lake starts as early as 7:30am and evening hikes end as late as 6:30pm.
-In between, you’re visiting your doctor, scheduled for a massage, getting a blood test, having foot reflexology, a detox mud wrap, sweating out toxins at the sauna, heating and freezing your legs at the Kneipp treatment room etc etc. My days were packed and I only got about half way through the novel I purchased at the airport in Vienna before coming.
+In between, you’re visiting your doctor, scheduled for a massage, getting a blood test, having foot reflexology, a detox mud wrap, sweating out toxins at the sauna, heating and freezing your legs at the Kneipp treatment room etc etc. My days were packed.

 The People at FX Mayr Health Center

 My absolute favorite were the evening hikes.
-Daylight went well past 9pm in Austria so our hikes were filled with plenty of sunshine and crisp evening air.
+Daylight is well past 9pm in Austria.
+Our hikes were filled with plenty of sunshine and crisp evening air.
 We cooled off in the hills and bonded over the harrowing detox experience.
-Judith, our guide, was wonderful and something about her just exuded strong and independent woman which I admired.
+Judith, our guide, was wonderful.
 The hikes also gave everyone a chance to really connect.

-I met some amazing people… a German lady who worked for the IMF and needed some time to herself, the prominent oil and gas attorney from Oslo who, when overheard I was traveling there next, invited me to dinner at her home and than sat with me for two hours one evening going over my Norway itinerary, the Russian financial consultant living in London who needed to shed a few pounds, a British lady who owned a yoga school, the retired couple from New York City that spent their time traveling the world and the South African powerhouse marketing professional who shared with me her travel stories and longing to go gorilla trekking in Rwanda which in return I gave some travel tips for.
+I met some amazing people: a German lady who worked for the IMF and needed some time to herself; a prominent oil and gas attorney from Oslo who, when overheard I was traveling there next, invited me to dinner at her home and than sat with me for two hours one evening going over my Norway itinerary; a Russian financial consultant living in London who needed to shed a few pounds, a British lady who owned a yoga school, the retired couple from New York City that spent their time traveling the world and a South African powerhouse marketing professional who shared with me her travel stories and longing to go gorilla trekking in Rwanda which in return I gave some travel tips for.

-There was even another woman from Dubai working in the pharmaceutical industry who lived just five minutes from me.
-It was pretty amazing.
-Keep in mind that very few of the guests at FX Mayr were seriously overweight, many were fit.
-Its as if healthy people knew this was a preventative and maintenance strategy.
+Keep in mind that very few of the guests at FX Mayr are seriously overweight, many were fit.
+Healthy people know this is a preventative and maintenance strategy.
 Every evening we gathered outside the lobby with our water bottles and let Judith lead us on one of several routes either through hills or farm land which eventually led to breathtaking views of the lake.

 Services at FX Mayr

 There is not huge emphasis on exercise at FX Mayr, rather specified movements to aid with digestion.
 This cure is about clean food or lack thereof.
 It’s almost as if weight loss is a pleasant side effect or byproduct with gut cleansing being the real goal.
-Gym facilities were minimalistic and usually pretty empty.
+Gym facilities are minimal but adequate.
 Exercise is viewed as being more for enjoyment and mental health vs physical health and weight loss.
 As they say, you can’t exercise away a bad diet.

 Results and Conclusion

 Since then, I’ve managed to maintain a zero caffeine intake and eat meat only once a week.
-This is purely by choice and has nothing to do with the FX Mayr Health Center.
+This is purely by choice.
 I’ve started noticing the benefits already.